Mr. Rogers' IB Design Technology Objectives

 The Design Cycle Model

-1. Draw and explain the IB simple design cycle (DMC).
+1. Draw and explain the IB simple design cycle model (DMC).

 • Testing and evaluating the chosen solution